J24RM/Trident/README.md

 std::stack<Historial>: Information is consulted by creating a temporary copy of the original stack (stack<Historial> tempHis = his;).

 - Reasoning: This is done to preserve the original history.
-A stack can only be traversed by "destroying" it (i.e., by calling pop()).
+A stack can only be traversed by "destroying" it .

 - Mechanism: A while (!tempHis.empty()) loop is used.
 Inside the loop, tempHis.top() accesses the most recent action to display it, and tempHis.pop() removes it to allow access to the next item.
 This process repeats until the temporary stack is empty, displaying all history items from most recent to oldest.